xXleowXx/gitlab-charts/doc/charts/gitlab/kas/index.md

 ### Enable

 `kas` is deployed turned off by default.
-To enable it on your GitLab server, use the Helm property `global.kas.enabled`, like: `helm install --set global.kas.enabled=true`.
+To enable it on your GitLab server, set the Helm property `global.kas.enabled` to `true`, like: `helm upgrade --install kas --set global.kas.enabled=true`.

 ### Ingress